crownstone/localization-improvement/datasets/README.md

 If you move your Crownstones around, the datasets cannot be compared directly.
 Each dataset belongs to a certain grouping and positioning of Crownstones or other major changes in the environment.
 If we mix the fingerprints across scenarios's this would lead to a lot of explainable and preventable misclassifications.

-### TestSets

-A TestSet is a combination of 1 fingerprint and X datasets.
-A scenario has multiple TestSet.

 ### Fingerprints

 Since each scenario can be trained multiple times, we can keep track of multiple fingerprints.